Weble/ZohoBooksApi/README.md

 will return a \Webleit\ZohoBooksApi\Models\Invoice object, which is Arrayable and Jsonable, and that can be therefore used in many ways.

+## Zoho Books token expiration notes
+* Each access token is valid for only an hour and used only for the operations defined in the scope.
+* Refresh token does not expire.
+Use it to refresh access tokens when they expire.
+* You can only generate a maximum of five refresh tokens in a minute.

 ## Contributing

 Finding bugs, sending pull requests or improving the docs - any contribution is welcome and highly appreciated